MoonWalker440/Music-Megathread/README.md

 [SongSync](https://github.com/Lambada10/SongSync)📱 - A simple Android app to download lyrics (.lrc files) for songs in your music library

 [Lyricify](https://github.com/WXRIW/Lyricify-App)📱 - A fantastic app to provide scroll lyrics for Spotify (iTunes, Music Center, QQ Music, Netease Cloud Music, and YesPlayMusic are only supported by Lyricify 3).

+### Desktop Apps

+[Moosync](https://github.com/Moosync/Moosync)💻 - Music player capable of playing local audio or from Youtube, Spotify and many more

+[BlockTheSpot](https://github.com/mrpond/BlockTheSpot)💻 - A multi-purpose adblocker and skip-bypass for the Spotify for Windows (64 bit)

+[SpotX](https://github.com/SpotX-Official/SpotX)💻 - Modified Spotify Client for Windows